 Who can do this with default user permissions?

 District Level Administrators, District Dashboard Owners, District Staff, School Level Administrators, School Staff, Teachers

-- Select Schoolwide Summary Report in the Monitor Progress section of the page (regardless of whether you are viewing reading or math reports).
+- On the Reports page, the Accelerated Reader/Reading Practice tab is selected.
+In the Monitor Progress section of the page, select Schoolwide Summary Report.
 (If you have added the report to the Pinned Reports, you'll find it under that section at the top of the page.)

 - Choose the students to include in the report.
 Teachers can only choose students in their own classes and groups.